BackpackGearTest

 Field Conditions

 This is the first tent I ever purchased primarily for its light weight, and I looked forward to field testing.
 First though, as with all BD tents, I had to seal the seams with Silnet, a tedious but not difficult job.
-I used the syringe supplied by BD to dribble Silnet along the seam, smeared it out over the seam with a rag, and left the tent (indoors) to dry overnight.
+I used the syringe supplied by BD to dribble Silnet along the seams, smeared it out over the seams with a rag, and left the tent (indoors) to dry overnight.

 Evaluation

 The yellow color, though perhaps not environmentally subtle, gives a pleasant warm glow inside when the canopy is down.
+That of course has changed with the new model.

 Manufacturer's Warning No. 3 - Durability.
 Perhaps because of my longtime use of Bibler tents, the toughest backpacking tents I've ever seen, at first glance I thought the EPIC and silnylon fabrics seemed flimsy.
 BD reinforces this notion with warnings about using metal objects for removing snow; from BD's description I was expecting downright fragility.
 The Skylight's performance has proven that looks can be deceiving and BD is being conservative.
 While its insulating capability is less than Bibler Todd-Tex, the Skylight has withstood gusts and sustained winds very well.
 It handled that surprise spring hailstorm without a problem.
 Despite not using a ground cloth I've had no punctures or deterioration in the floor, only the occasional (and to-be-expected) smudge or scuff.
 The zippers are robust.
 I have taken more care than usual to find a proper site and to remove small stones and other detritus before pitching the tent, but haven't changed my habits about bringing metal objects, some with sharp edges, inside.
 With the taut pitch of this tent I do take care to reduce the consequences of aerial assault by steering clear of areas where a falling tree branch might interrupt a good night's sleep.
-My comrades and I haven't babied this tent during everyday use and so far it's shown no deterioration in any respect.
+My comrades and I haven't babied this tent during everyday use and so far it's shown no functional deterioration.

 The EPIC fabric has a pleasant, soft hand, very much like untreated nylon taffeta.
 I didn't find the silnylon floor particularly slippery, a problem I've encountered with other tents, except after its soaking in Yellowstone.